Beetlesarecoolerthanme/Beetlesarecoolerthanme/README.md

 location  :: Eastern United States

 currently ::
-- Working on a big writing project and improving my github whenever I get the chance to .

-interests ::
+- Making a better strawpage because the one I have isn't the greatest at the moment . . interests ::
 - Roblox
 - Minecraft